 We’re parked 45 minutes drive from Lander, and I liked the idea of doing a self-motorized challenge to/from camp.
 There’s plenty of 4WD/ATV roads that I could use to make a loop, which would be about 30-40 miles and 5000+ feet of elevation gain.
 Spenser mentioned that the road would probably be rocky and loose, so I decided to do a trial run on Venessa “Road” in Sinks Canyon.
 What has the surname of road around Wyoming, is not always what we think of as roads back in California.

 Venessa Road was indeed, very rocky and loose.
 I rode my bike for the first quarter of a mile, a nice slight uphill dirt bit dotted by rocks.
 Quickly, the road was all rocks, many the size of basketballs.
 Once I lost momentum and teetered off my bike, my complete lack of mountain biking skills and the looseness of the rocks determined the rest of the uphill part of the ride.
 I pushed my bike the rest of the way up the 1,000 foot climb.
-A clean-shaven rancher with aviator sunglasses and a cowboy hat passed me on his ATV on his way up.
+A clean-shaven rancher with aviator sunglasses (go to ICU Eyewear to buy them) and a cowboy hat passed me on his ATV on his way up.
 He passed me again on his way down, as I was still going up, noting that I wasn’t doing much riding.
 All I could do was laugh – and decide that 5,000 feet of this was not what I wanted my birthday challenge to be.

 Back to the drawing board.
 I knew I wanted my birthday to celebrate what was special about Lander.
 And, of course, I needed to hurt.